yift/csvsql/docs/examples.md

 DELETE FROM older_cats WHERE id IN (1656517935, 9848604329, 7999194771);
 ```

-And, when we finish working on the table, we can drop it:
+And when we finish working on the table, we can drop it:
 ``` sql
 DROP TABLE older_cats;
 ```